deramazesaa-web/Crytalline-Protocol/README.md

 **Contact:** [Your Contact Info]
 ---

-## VI.
+## VII.
 TECHNICAL APPENDIX: FORMAL DEFENSE AGAINST RE-ENTRANCY

 A major vulnerability in current DeFi is the **Re-entrancy attack** (e.g., The DAO Hack).
 In the Crystalline Protocol, this is physically impossible.